DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 A single agent may be replaced without terminating the entity being studied.

-The experimental target is therefore process-level cognitive capability.
+The experimental target is process-level cognitive capability.

 19. Research Programme

-UFCPS investigates:
+UFCPS investigates six major questions.

+Question

+Focus

 Continuity